-School immunization levels in King County
+School immunization rates in King County

 This map shows the location of all public and private schools with kindergartens in King County.
 The data are based upon the most recent immunization report submitted to DOH.
 Each school is color-coded based on the total percent of kindergartners who are 'complete', which means they received all the required immunizations for their age/grade or have given proof of acquired immunity.